phoerious/InsertCoin-Docs/README.md

 ## And the credit goes to…
 Have you worked on the docs?
 Great!
 The least we can do is to credit that to you.
-Feel free to add you to the *credits.markdown* file.
+Feel free to add your name to the *credits.markdown* file.
 You can use your real name or any pseudonym you like (both is also okay).
 If you like, you can also set a link to your homepage (unless it contains unlawful, offending, pornographic or otherwise inappropriate content, of course).

-You may also add you to this file if you just corrected a spelling mistake or so.
+You may also add your name to this file if you just corrected a spelling mistake or so.
 That is also important work which needs to be done and not many people feel like doing it.